 So, now we get to the risk management part!
 In short, the best way to avoid tick-borne disease is the prevention of a tick bite.
 The good news is you do not need to stay indoors!
 Thanks to the following tested and trusted techniques, tick bites can be minimized.

-Here is a quick list of my favorite prevention measures:
+Here is a quick list of our favorite prevention measures:

-- Take off the clothing you wore outside and toss them in the dryer on high heat for at least 10 minutes.
+Take off the clothing you wore outside and toss it all in the dryer on high heat for at least 10 minutes.
 Most ticks won’t survive the heat cycle.